DiamondLightSource/ulims-json-schemas/README.md

 Schema can be put anywhere in the schema root but to avoid future issues the following sets exist to keep schema folders in.
-Additional sets might appear.
+Additional sets might appear which can be tied to applications optionally.

 1. [examples](schemas/examples/readme.md) - A minimum set for
    confirming a schema root can be built.
 It contains